(updated July 2020)

 - Demographics – Demographics are the data that describes the composition of a population, such as age, race, gender, income, migration patterns and population growth.
 These statistics are an often overlooked but significant factor that affects how real estate is priced and what types of properties are in demand.
 It is especially important if you are speculating on the next ‘Ponsonby’.

 The strength of the overall economy significantly impacts the real estate market as consumers’ ability to support housing prices largely depends on key factors like GDP, unemployment, inflation, manufacturing activity and income growth.
+Obviously, the impact of COVID-19 is a critical factor.

 Mortgage interest rates and the trajectory of interest rate movements – tip: it’s more than just knowing the Official Cash Rate (which is simply the rate of interest the Reserve Bank of New Zealand charges banks who borrow from it) since banks in New Zealand obtain their money from many different sources (including from offshore), so the OCR plays only a small role in affecting overall home loan rates.
 The recent US Federal Reserve Rate hikes may soon have a flow-on effect on New Zealand, whether from a currency or interest rate perspective.